-Beale Street -- restaurants, nightclubs, live music, and museums.
-Entertainment in every club, corner, nook, cranny, garden, and alcove.
+Beale Street -- it's going on in every club, corner, nook, cranny, garden, and alcove.
 In the summer, Wednesday night is Bike Night, motorcycles galore.
-B. B. King’s Blues Club, Hard Rock Café and the W. C. Handy Home & Museum etc.
+B. B. King’s Blues Club, Hard Rock Café, the W. C. Handy Home & Museum, etc.

-Cannon Center for the Performing Arts, home of the Memphis Symphony Orchestra; ballet, opera, pop and jazz concerts.
-The Orpheum Theatre, Broadway shows, film series, Ballet Memphis, and special events.
+Cannon Center for the Performing Arts, Memphis Symphony Orchestra home; opera, concerts.
+The Orpheum Theatre, Broadway shows, films, special events, etc.

 Golf, tee off for your hole-in-one experience.
 Basketball enthusiasts can hoop at the FedEx Forum, home of the Memphis Grizzlies and the University of Memphis Tigers.
 AutoZone Park has the baseball diamond.
 Memphis is the home base for FedEx.

 Memphis Rock n Soul Museum.
-Showcases the artist that put Memphis music on the map -- jug bands and jazz orchestras to blues, rock, soul . . . .
+Showcases artists that put Memphis music on the map -- jug bands and jazz orchestras to blues, rock, soul . . . .